 Who perceives the meaning behind the medium?

 Can an abacus do arithmetic?
 Does it even know what numbers are?
 Of course not.
-It’s just a tool we use to keep track of the data that we perceive.
+It’s just a tool that we use to keep track of the data that we perceive.

 What if we use a stick to move the beads on the abacus?
 Or what if we hook up a system of levers attached to symbol keys so that, for example, if we push the symbol 5 twice we get ten beads on the abacus?
 Now is the abacus doing arithmetic?
 Of course not.
 We are still doing the arithmetic and using the abacus to keep track of the data, just like we can use our fingers or our laptops to keep track of data.

-Well what if, instead of pushing buttons, we program a recorder to match certain sound waves with certain currents—a rational design that would be the same, in principle, as the above plan in which we matched certain symbol keys with certain levers.
+Well what if, instead of pushing buttons, we program a recorder to match certain sound waves with certain currents—a rational system that would be the same, in principle, as the system which matched certain symbol keys with certain levers.
 Oh let’s just go ahead and build a robot that can walk into a kitchen in Texas and record that there are three apples on the table and four in the refrigerator.
 Then the robot calls someone in Spain and declares, “Hay tres manzanas en la mesa y cuatro manzanas en el refrigerador, ¡así que tienes siete hermosas, jugosas y deliciosas manzanas rojas! ¡Qué maravilloso! ¿Quieres que te haga una tarta de manzana?”[i]
 (It could have said the same thing in 1,263 other languages.)
 Now would we finally have a machine that can perceive numbers and comprehend arithmetic?

 The hallmark of human thought is meaning, and the hallmark of computation is indifference to meaning.
 That is, in fact, what makes thought so remarkable and also what makes computation so useful.
 You can think about anything, and you can use the same computer to express your entire range of thoughts because computation is blind to meaning.
 Thought is not merely not computation.
 Thought is the antithesis of computation.
 Thought is precisely what computation is not.
 Thought is intentional.
-Computation is not intentional.[ii]
+Computation is not intentional.[iii]

 Let’s ask it anyway.